Mildred, Kansas

 Mildred a census-designated place (CDP) in Osage Township, Allen County, Kansas, United States.
 As of the 2020 census, the population was 25.
-It is located 7 miles north of Moran along US 59 highway.
+It is located along US 59 highway about 7 mi north of Moran and 4 mi south of Kincaid.

 History

 Mildred was founded in 1907 by Sam Dermott for the Great Western Cement Company.
 The community was named for the daughter of J. W. Wagner a local industrialist, and the president of the cement company.
-For much of the twentieth century, the community was served by the Missouri–Kansas–Texas Railroad, which maintained a passenger depot in the community, as well as spur lines that served the cement plant and the grain elevator.
 Cement was shipped all over the world, and cement from the plant was used to construct the Liberty Memorial and World War I museum in Kansas City, Missouri.
-At its peak the community had a population of approximately 2,000 and the cement plant employed 375, but the community lost most of its population when the plant closed.
-It was a city until it later disincorporated.
+At its peak the cement plant employed 375, but the community lost most of its population when the plant closed.

+The community was previously served by the Missouri–Kansas–Texas Railroad, which maintained a passenger depot in the community, as well as spur lines that served the cement plant and the grain elevator.

+Mildred had a Post Office from 1907 to 1973, and was a city until it disincorporated in 2016.